Due to COVID 19 restrictions we are not taking any further placements until Spring 2021, and then subject to relaxation of current regulations.

 The house is two separate roundhouse modules in SIPS (structural insulated panels) with turf roofs and larch cladding.
 It is a pioneering design.

-We’re close to finishing the small roundhouse and hope to move in late 2020 / early 2021.
+We’re close to finishing the small roundhouse and hope to move in Spring 2021.

 We currently live in another house on the island with our Bearded Collie Rosie, who is very, very people friendly.